-- ✓ Allow students remote access to email and necessary systems and documents. - ✓ Address confidentiality and security concerns with students up front. - ✓ Plan and hold a remote orientation. - ✓ Talk to the student about what their goals are for the experience. - ✓ Hold regularly-scheduled individual check-in meetings with your extern.
-Have the student draft an agenda for the meeting in advance and meet via videoconference when inperson meetings are not possible - ✓ Give substantive feedback.
-A weekly check in will remind you to do that. - ✓ Have the student track their work on a shared spreadsheet (see tinyurl.com/ ExternTracker for an example) and provide you with regular updates on their progress.
+- ✓ Allow students remote access to email and necessary systems and documents. - ✓ Address confidentiality and security concerns with students up front. - ✓ Plan and hold an orientation.
+Be sure to introduce students to other team members, especially if you are working remotely. - ✓ Talk to the student about what their goals are for the experience. - ✓ Hold regularly-scheduled individual check-in meetings with your extern.
+Have the student draft an agenda for the meeting in advance and meet via videoconference when in-person meetings are not possible - ✓ Give substantive feedback.
+A weekly check in will remind you to do that. - ✓ Have the student track their work on a shared spreadsheet and provide you with regular updates on their progress.
 That way you know what they are doing.
-Deadlines will help motivate students and enable them to hold themselves accountable. - Create a support structure for the student.
-Connect students with mentors, administrative and technical support personnel, and any other students working with the office. - ✓ Provide opportunities for students to get to know your office and coworkers -- help them create a network by making introductions and inviting them to in-person and virtual events. - ✓ Be creative in finding opportunities for student observation as your practice evolves (i.e. remote office meetings, settlement conferences, and hearings). - ✓ Give students both short-term and long-term projects.
+Deadlines will help motivate students and enable them to hold themselves accountable. - ✓ Create a support structure for the student.
+Connect students with mentors, administrative and technical support personnel, and any other students working with the office. - ✓ Provide opportunities for students to get to know your office and coworkers -- help them create a network by making introductions and inviting them to in-person and virtual events. - ✓ Be creative in finding opportunities for student observation (i.e. remote office meetings, client meetings, settlement conferences, and hearings). - ✓ Give students both short-term and long-term projects.
 Long-term projects help students fill in any downtime when other types of work might not be available. - ✓ Establish a set work schedule with your student, even if they are working remotely.
 Be clear on when the student is expected to be working and available, and what preferred communication methods are. - ✓ Be flexible with student needs and compassionate.
 The pandemic has made students' situations challenging in unexpected ways.